 A winner of the 2020 "Best ease-of-use" award, Digital Pigeon stands out to be one of the most friendly tools you can use in your studio and with communication with your clients. the award they have won is even more awe-inspiring, when you consider all the functionalities they offer for as low as $15 per month.

 3. Remote collaboration tools

 Remote collaboration tools combine the functionalities of those above, making the biggest step in moving your studio's post-production to the cloud.
 It can serve as a storage, online review solution, and live collaboration tool.

 When compared to Frame.io, the key difference is the extent to which your team can collaborate on the files.
-While most tools allow you to share your feedback, make annotations, and store your work, Renderro gives you access to cloud computers with shared drives, bringing you as close as you can get to a physical studio experience.
-Renderro
+While most tools allow you to share your feedback, make annotations, and store your work, Renderro gives you access to Cloud Desktops with shared drives, bringing you as close as you can get to a physical studio experience.

 There are a lot of tools designed to optimize your remote creative team workflows, that touch three main components of post-production work - media management, feedback sharing, and live collaboration, but with different depth.
 Each of the software mentioned in this article has its pros and cons and usually comes with quite a price, but if you want your studio to stay productive, you might want to consider incorporating one of those into your new remote studio flow.

 Keep it always accessible for everyone